Stray Dog (film)

-Stray Dog (野良犬, Nora inu) is a 1949 Japanese crime drama noir film directed and co-written by Akira Kurosawa, starring Toshiro Mifune and Takashi Shimura.
+Stray Dog (野良犬, Nora Inu) is a 1949 Japanese crime drama noir film directed and co-written by Akira Kurosawa, starring Toshiro Mifune and Takashi Shimura.
 It was Kurosawa's second film of 1949 produced by the Film Art Association and released by Shintoho.
-It is also considered a detective movie (among the earliest films in that genre) that explores the mood of Japan during its painful postwar recovery.
-The film is also considered a precursor to the contemporary police procedural and buddy cop film genres, based on its premise of pairing two cops with different personalities and motivations together on a difficult case.
+It is also considered a detective movie (among the earliest films in that genre) that explores the mood of Japan during its painful postwar recovery, as well as a precursor to the contemporary police procedural and buddy cop film genres, based on its premise of pairing two cops with different personalities and motivations together on a difficult case.

 Plot

 The film takes place during a heatwave in the middle of summer in post-war Tokyo.
-Murakami (Toshiro Mifune), a newly-promoted homicide detective in the Tokyo police, has his Colt pistol stolen while riding on a crowded trolley.
+Murakami, a newly-promoted homicide detective in the Tokyo police, has his Colt pistol stolen while riding on a crowded trolley.
 He chases the pickpocket, but loses him.
 A remorseful Murakami reports the theft to his superior, Nakajima, at police headquarters.
-After Nakajima encourages him to conduct an investigation into the theft, the inexperienced Murakami gets a lead from one of the ladies who traveled in the trolley and goes undercover in the city's backstreets for days, trying to infiltrate the illicit arms market.
+After Nakajima encourages him to conduct an investigation into the theft, the inexperienced Murakami gets a lead from one of the women who traveled in the trolley and goes undercover in the city's backstreets for days, trying to infiltrate the illicit arms market.
 He eventually locates a dealer who agrees to sell him a stolen gun, but when Murakami arrests the dealer's girlfriend at the exchange, he is distraught to find that she doesn't know anything about his missing gun.

-With the aid of a self-missed test fired bullet retrieved in a tree trunk by Murakami, the police forensic firearms expert determines that Murakami's Colt was used to mug a woman of ¥40,000.
-Nakajima partners him up with veteran detective Satō (Takashi Shimura).
+With the aid of a test-fired bullet retrieved from a tree trunk by Murakami, the police forensic firearms expert determines that Murakami's Colt was used to rob a woman of ¥40,000.
+Nakajima partners him up with veteran detective Satō.
 After Satō skillfully questions the girlfriend, the two detectives learn that the gun dealer Tachibana, who is using the alias of 'Honda', is a fan of baseball.
 They stake-out a local high-attendance baseball game looking for Tachibana and manage to lure him away from the crowd before taking him into custody.
 A rice ration card found on his person reveals that the gun was loaned to Yusa, a disenchanted war veteran who has become involved with the yakuza to support himself.
-The detectives interview Yusa's sister, one of his yakuza associates, and his sweetheart, showgirl Harumi Namiki (Keiko Awaji); but none of these visits produce any useful leads.
+The detectives interview Yusa's sister, one of his yakuza associates, and his sweetheart, showgirl Harumi Namiki, but none of these visits produce any useful leads.
 Satō takes Murakami to eat at his place, where he meets Satō's wife and children.